MIPI

 3. 5V input/output interface.

 4. I2C communication and power supply interface.
-Align the screw holes with the Quectel-Pi-H1 single-board computer and tighten to ensure the pogo pin connects firmly with the 40PIN connector.
+Align the screw holes with the Quectel-Pi-H1 single-board computer and tighten the screws to ensure firm contact between the pogo pins and the 40-pin header.

 Image 1